 Other example: the initial length of filament sticking out above the carriage was 120 mm and the final length is 9 mm.
 You extruded (120 - 100) - 9 = 11 mm more than expected.
 This means your extrusion multiplier should be 100/111 = 0.9009.

-The first example is more likely than the latter, because you will usually get under-extrusion due to the extruder gear teeth biting into the filament.
-See the bottom of this page for an explanation).
+The first example is much more likely than the latter because you will usually get under-extrusion due to the extruder gear teeth biting into the filament (see the bottom of this page for an explanation).
 Realistic values for the multiplier for PLA and ABS should be around 1.03.
 For very flexible filaments it can be as high as 1.2.

 The test must be repeated for every different filament although you can probably safely assume that different colors of the same material from the same brand will yield the same results.

 The extrusion rate during the test should be slow enough for most filaments.
 If you find it extrudes too fast for some really flexible filament or so, either use a lower F value in the G-code source files and convert them to X3G files using GPX, or ask me.

 Mind that it is not essential to get the extrusion multiplier correct to umpteen digits after the decimal point.
 In fact, from this test I found out that I had been under-extruding for a long time, yet my prints were accurate and reliable.
 In the end, use the multiplier that provides the best results in practice, not in theory.

 This method will only compensate for the difference in expected versus actual extruded length.
 It does not compensate for incorrect filament diameter, and the extrusion multiplier is not meant for that in the first place.
 You should always measure the exact diameter of your filament and configure it in your slicing software.